 Of course, there's a bit of magic involved in the numbers.
 More women than men play online bingo because the game is often marketed directly at women.
 It might sound like an outmoded notion today but gender-based marketing is still just as important now as it always has been.
 Social journalism platform Medium notes the example of Dove soap, which is square and packaged in grey for men and, for women, oval and coloured pink or light blue.

 As far as bingo websites are concerned, the colour palette often utilises soft blues, purples, and pinks to create a more welcoming and 'softer' appearance.
 Imagery may feature female players exclusively, while the language may include nods to shopping, relaxation, and 'me' time, things that fill young men's' hearts with terror.
 Gerda Reith, of the University of Glasgow, put it bluntly in a conversation with the BBC: "They're [bingo companies] trying to appeal to people they know like bingo and get them to play online.
 That's women."

 Some women like racecars and football though and lots of men love bingo.
-So, at Wink Bingo, we offer something that we think appeals to everybody: promotions.
-We've already mentioned our free bingo games but we always have a range of offers and freebies to ease newbies into their first bingo game or to reward veteran players.
+So, at Wink Bingo, we offer something that we think appeals to everybody: promotions .
 Then, there's our Wink Shopping Rewards, which players can trade in at the shop for tickets, extra ways to win, and spins on the Wink Wheel.